Usajid/731_assign7/README.md

 ![](figs/fig4u.png)

 The tag dataset csv file contains tags that are given by the users to different movies.
 As shown above, **1572 (out of total 9724)** movies have been given total **1460** tags or keywords by **58 (out of total 610)** unique and different users.
-The tag feature assigned to different movies can be used again for different data modeling tasks (e.g. Clustering based modeling).
+The tag feature assigned to different movies can be used again for **drawing compelling visualizations**.

-# Datsets Feature Engineering and Merging Process
+# Datsets Cleaning and Merging Process

 Next, we are merging different datapoints into single dataset that can be used for further process (e.g. Data Modeling for classification, clustering or regression purpose).